aamining/GitHub-manual/README.md

 note: After working on other commits,in order to DO NOT  save or commit new changes:

 ```
-git stash   (teh commit will back to its original and no new commit createed)
+git stash   (the commit will back to its original and no new commit createed)

 ```